 The Provider does not have the right to allocate the whole or part of the Surrendered Storage Space on the secondary market according to the provisions of Article [73A], for the time period determined by the start Day and end Day of the Surrendered Storage Area Offer as per the Application.

-In the case that the whole or part of the Surrendered Storage Space is made available within the framework of the tender procedures as per articles [76A] and [76B], the Provider will be compensated by the Operator by an amount calculated for each day of the surrender period as the product of the part of the Surrendered Storage Space that has been booked, multiplied by the Threshold Price that the LNG User paid for its acquisition, and multiplied by the coefficient of 98%.
+In the case that the whole or part of the Surrendered Storage Space is made available within the framework of the tender procedures as per articles [76A] and [76B], the Provider will be compensated by the Operator by an amount calculated for each day of the surrender period as the product of the part of the Surrendered Storage Space that has been booked, multiplied by the price that the LNG User paid for its acquisition, and multiplied by the coefficient of 98%.

 The Operator keeps a record in an electronic and editable format and for a time period of at least five (5) years, in which the following are included: